Oriola121/yebora/README.md

 ## 📧 Contact

-For questions or support, please reach out through the project's GitHub repository.
+For questions or support, please reach out via muhibudeen.oriola@gmail.com or through the project's GitHub repository.